About the program

 There is unparalleled interest in sport, exercise and recreation.
 It is a well-known fact that sport, exercise, and recreation account for $100 billion in annual revenue and 4 million-plus jobs.
 Thus, the opportunity for sport-related careers increases daily.
 To allow our students to be competitive in the job market, specialization is available through specific concentrations.

-This concentration allows students to specialize in the sub-fields of exercise physiology and cardiac rehabilitation.
+The Physiological Sciences concentration will allow students to apply knowledge to help clients manage or reduce their risk of chronic disease.
+This concentration also allows students to specialize in the sub-fields of exercise physiology and cardiac rehabilitation.
 The student is able to gain practical experience by completing an internship in a health and fitness related setting.
 This is an excellent concentration in preparation for ACSM certification as well as graduate school in exercise physiology.

-The fitness management concentration prepares students to attain a variety of sport specialist positions in professional and amateur sport organizations, sport facilities, community recreation centers, health and wellness facilities, leisure resorts and other private or public agencies.
+The Fitness Management concentration will allow students to prepare for entry to mid-level management positions in a variety of sports and fitness professions, including: professional and amateur sport organizations, sport facilities, community recreation centers, health and wellness facilities, leisure resorts and other private or public agencies.

 Sport Coaching/Strength and Conditioning